JaimeLaVie/politextpy/README.md

 ## How does *Politextpy* function?

-*Politextpy* is a Python Package for the functions of **1) Preprocessing**, **2) Topic Models** and **3) Supervised/Unsupervised Sentiment Analysis**.
-It is aimed at first to process and analyze political texts, e.g., online posts and news outlets' texts about some certain agenda.
+*Politextpy* is a Python Package aimed at first to process and analyze political texts, e.g., online posts and news outlets' texts about some certain agenda.
 With enlarging functions, it can also be applied in the analysis of other text for research projects tackled by academia or industry.

 ### Reading Files

++ Read from five dif- ferent data formats (*.jsonl, .xlsx, .doc, .pdf, and .jpg*).
++ The program is **reading.py.**

+### Web Content Acquisition

++ Comma, period, space, newline characters and copyright statement would be deleted.
++ The program is **GetWebpageContext.py**

 ### Preprocessing

++ GetWebpageContext.py

 ##### English